latex3/babel/docs/guides/locale-naming.md

 name.
 For example, `ro-MD` is “Moldavian”.
 They will be normalized in `babel` in the next few releases.

+Some others has compound names like `American English` or `Norwegian Nynorks`.
+In these cases, they might be shortened if the result is clear.

 When there are ‘short’ additional names (without hyphens), prefer ‘plain’ demonyms (even if vernacular) over composed names (eg, `british` better than `UKenglish`).
 This reflects the evolution of the